-At least one supervisor or representative must have received food safety training at least equivalent to the standardized curriculum recognized as adequate by the FDA.
-Successfully completing a Produce Safety Alliance Grower Training course is a way to fulfill this requirement (https://producesafetyalliance.cornell.edu/training/grower-training-courses).
-Day-to-day duties and many other key food safety responsibilities can be delegated to qualified staff or third parties but should be overseen by a responsible supervisor or representative.
+The PSR requires at least one supervisor or representative to receive food safety training at least equivalent to the standardized curriculum recognized as adequate by the FDA.
+Successfully completing a Produce Safety Alliance Grower Training course is one way to fulfill this requirement (https://producesafetyalliance.cornell.edu/training/grower-training-courses).
+Day-to-day duties and many other key food safety responsibilities can be delegated to qualified staff or third parties, but these duties should be overseen by a responsible supervisor or representative.